 Is GREENGUARD Certification Really Necessary?

-By law, all crib mattresses sold in the USA have to comply with the official and rigorous crib safety standards.
+By law, all the best baby mattresses sold in the USA have to comply with the official and rigorous crib safety standards.
 This means that they have been judged by experts as being safe for use by babies and small children.
 However, if you’re still concerned about the risk that toxins in your child’s environment pose, then it is worth considering choosing a crib certified by GREENGUARD.
 If you can’t readily purchase one, then you could also consider an organic crib mattress.
 In order to be certified organic, companies who make crib mattresses are not allowed to use harmful chemicals in the manufacture of their products.

 How Else Can I Protect My Baby From Toxins?